carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 - **snake_case**: Naming Case Style that consists on replacing spaces with `_`. (ex: `some name` -> `some_name`) .
 [More information](https://betterprogramming.pub/string-case-styles-camel-pascal-snake-and-kebab-case-981407998841)
 - **MVP**: Minimum Viable Product
+- **Tag**: Mutable identifier of a particular OCI Image
+- **Digest**: Immutable identifier of a particular OCI Image, usually in the form `@sha256:...`

+References:

+- **Image Reference**: Location pointing at some OCI registry where image is stored
+- **Full Qualified Image Reference**: The combination of the unique Registry, Namespace, Image Name and Tag or Digest.

+Reference parts:

+`corp.gcr.io/projects/project-a/bank-app:v1` explodes into:

+- **Registry** (`corp.gcr.io`): Server that will be used to store and retrieve OCI Images
+    - other examples: goharbor.io, gcr.io, index.docker.io
+- **Namespace** (`projects/project-a`): Directory hierarchy that includes Image
+- **Image Name** (`bank-app`): Name of an Image
+- **Repository** (`projects/project-a/bank-app`): Full location of Image inside a Registry.
+Combination of Namespace and Image name.
+- **Tag** (`v1`): Mutable identifier of a particular OCI Image

+Some above references where inspired by [this blog post](https://stevelasker.blog/2020/02/17/registry-namespace-repo-names/), because the OCI Specification does not clearly define all the above concepts.

 ## Proposal

 When a user copies a bundle between registries `imgpkg` copies all the OCI Images that are part of the bundle to the same repository.
 This solution was adopted to protect copy functionality from the following problems:

-- Multiple images that have the same Repository Name but are not the same.
+- Multiple images that have the same Image Name but are not the same.
 Assuming we have 2 bundles one that contains the image `my.registry.io/controller@sha256:aaaa` and another that contains the image `other.registry.io/controller@sha256:bbbb`, when we copy both images to the registry `third.registry.io` they would be copied to `third.registry.io/controller@sha256:aaaa` and `third.registry.io/controller@sha256:bbbb` respectively.
 This can confuse because even though now they share the same Repository they are completely different